Statements in Confluent Cloud¶

 Flink SQL Data Definition Language (DDL) statements¶

 Data Definition Language (DDL) statements are imperative verbs that define metadata in Flink SQL by adding, changing, or deleting tables.
 Data Definition Language statements modify metadata only and don’t operate on data.
-Use these statements with declarative Flink SQL Queries in Confluent Cloud to create your Flink SQL applications.
+Use these statements with declarative Flink SQL Queries to create your Flink SQL applications.

 Flink SQL makes it simple to develop streaming applications using standard SQL.
 It’s easy to learn Flink SQL if you’ve ever worked with a database or SQL-like system that’s ANSI-SQL 2011 compliant.